-- 6.1 The proposal is a Non-Complying Activity under the Proposed Plan. - 6.2 While the building coverage is 37.9 per cent the situation of four dwellings on one site remains unchanged.
-Topography physically separates the site and the proposed size of the house is less than another existing house on-site and will be further setback than the existing cottage. - 6.3 The proposal makes more efficient use of indoor and outdoor living space, maintains view shafts and privacy for other on-site dwellings and enhances the potential use of the Open Space Zone adjoining the beach. - 6.4 The effects of the breaches when considered individually and cumulatively will be no more than minor given the existing situation and constraints of the site. - 6.5 The development is compatible with the Kaiteriteri beach holiday setting that would enable the Council to approve the proposed activities without undermining the integrity of the Plan to achieve its environmental outcomes. - 6.6 The policies and objectives of the Proposed Plan seek to ensure the use of the land does not adversely affect the character and amenity of the area and protects land from erosion, water bodies from sedimentation and archaeological sites from damage or destruction. - 6.7 It is considered that this proposal, on this particular site, subject to recommended conditions of consent is consistent with the policies and objectives of the Proposed Plan and with the Act's purpose of achieving the sustainable management of natural and physical resources.
+- 6.1 The proposal is a Non-Complying Activity under the Plan. - 6.2 While the building coverage is 35.2 per cent the situation of four dwellings on one site remains unchanged.
+Topography physically separates the site and the proposed size of the house is less than another existing house on-site and will be further setback than the existing cottage. - 6.3 The proposal makes more efficient use of indoor and outdoor living space, maintains view shafts and privacy for other on-site dwellings and enhances the potential use of the Open Space Zone adjoining the beach. - 6.4 The effects of the breaches when considered individually and cumulatively will be no more than minor given the existing situation and constraints of the site. - 6.5 The development is compatible with the Kaiteriteri beach holiday setting that would enable the Council to approve the proposed activities without undermining the integrity of the Plan to achieve its environmental outcomes. - 6.6 The policies and objectives of the Plan seek to ensure the use of the land does not adversely affect the character and amenity of the area and protects land from erosion, water bodies from sedimentation and archaeological sites from damage or destruction. - 6.7 It is considered that this proposal, on this particular site, subject to recommended conditions of consent is consistent with the policies and objectives of the Plan and with the Act's purpose of achieving the sustainable management of natural and physical resources.
 The adverse effects on the environment will be no more than minor.
-Therefore the application should be approved under Section 104D of the Resource Management Act 1991.